Petey

 The neighborhood itself was bounded by grassy areas and bayous (deep ditches with water at the bottom) on three sides - Petey had let Annette know that he had a definite "circuit" he traveled, including a grassy area.
 My mother continually walked and drove throughout the area, but never saw him, although she saw Petey "look-alikes" on more than one occasion.
 Finally, I made a detailed map of the area, including the grassy areas, marking where all the sightings had been, and faxed it to Annette.
 Although the sightings were spread out over a large area, she identified three "hotspots" where she felt the largest concentration of his energy.
 The "hottest" spot was by the edge of the map, near a grassy area bounding a bayou.
 For the next couple of days, mother concentrated her efforts near these hotspots.

 Two nights later a woman called who lived in the next neighborhood over, and as chance would have it, she'd come into this adjacent neighborhood (across the bayou and grassy area) to jog, had seen one of mother's posters with Petey's picture, and realized he was the cat who'd recently been coming around her garage, where she fed her own cat.
-Mother went immediately to her home - although Petey was very scared, (and still in "survival mode"), they were able to entice him with food, to come into an inside porch, and from there mother was very gradually able to calm him enough to get him into his carrier and take him home.

 In retrospect, looking back at the map we'd sent Annette, Petey was finally found at a house located just off of the edge of the map, and right across from the "hottest" spot she'd identified on it, where he most likely crossed over the grassy area/bayou to get into the next neighborhood.
 It was such a large area that we were trying to find him in, that without Annette's encouragement, my mother might have given up hope.
 Thank goodness we all stuck to it (although the three of us lived in three different places, coaching each other by phone and email), working like a team to keep each other going, because it was only by being persistent and not giving up that we found him!